DesignyourCode/video-tracking/README.md

 # YouTube Tracking

 Fancy tracking Youtube videos on your site?
-This script will allow you to tracking videos, just include jquery, this plugin and follow the instructions below.
+This script will allow you to tracking videos.keep-ratio

+###Requirements
+ - Google Universal Analytics Script
+ - jQuery 1.9+
+ - This plugin

 ## Usage:
 - Start by adding the required JavaScript files.